Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/shading.md

 Most materials have

 - A main light shade that covers most of the material
-- A darker shade that that covers most of the shaded area
+- A darker shade that covers most of the shaded area
 - An even darker shade for the deepest shadows

 See [shiny materials](shading.md#shiny-materials) for when this looks too flat.